Film Partnerships Explained

-This will come as a blow to many celebrity high-earners that have invested in film finance schemes, including Ann Robinson, Wayne Rooney and Jeremy Paxman.
+This will come as a blow to many celebrity high-earners that have invested in ingenious film partnership schemes, including celebrity investors Ann Robinson, Wayne Rooney and Jeremy Paxman.
 The majority of film finance schemes were typically invested in between 2004-2007 when then Prime Minister, Gordon Brown, looked to energise the UK film industry.

 HMRC have been investigating Ingenious Media’s 2003/2004 Inside Track Fund film finance scheme for a few years now over the use of its tax structure known as ‘sideways loss relief’.
 Ingenious Media’s Inside Track Fund film finance avoidance scheme has invested millions of pounds in films such as James Cameron’s box office hit Avatar.